zlatko-ms/hellonode/README.md

 You'll need the GNU make and a bash shell to play with the makefile.

+If you are on Windows, I'd advise using the WSL ;).

 To build the container issue the following command :

 ```bash